128technology/docs/docs/plugin_wireguard.md

 ## Debugging

-To view the status of a wireguard interface, and it's peers, use the following PCLI command:
+To view the status of a wireguard interface, and its peers, use the following PCLI command:
 ```
 show device-interface router <router_name> name <profile_name>
 ```